 - I use warm water to mix in with my seed starting soil.

 - Seeds sprout best at 65 to 75°F (18 to 24°C).

 - You must keep only one plant in each pot.
 When I started, I thought it was a waste just to kill off one plant when I had two perfectly growing.
 It is a must now.
 Just clip the others down.
 Keep the one that is the straightest and looks the best.

 - Enjoy!
 It is incredible to watch the whole process and enjoy the harvest!

 - Beer cans

 - Paper cups

-Starting seeds has been a blast this year and I’m so grateful for the space to start a garden.
+Starting seeds has been a blast this year, and I’m so grateful for the space to create a garden.